 Consequences of Risky Tactics

-Google can impose serious penalties on businesses found to be engaging in unethical tactics to build links, including dropping them down in the search rankings or even bumping them off the rankings entirely.
+Google can impose severe penalties on businesses found to be engaging in unethical tactics to build links, including dropping them down in the search rankings or even bumping them off the rankings entirely.
 This can be devastating for a business’s online profile, as JC Penney found out when exposed to private blog networks to build links.
-Even if Google doesn’t drop the hammer of manual penalties, using bad links can still hurt your site’s reputation and cause organic damage to your blog ranking.
+However, even if Google doesn’t drop the hammer of manual penalties, using bad links can still hurt your site’s reputation and cause organic damage to your blog ranking.

 Organic Link Building for Lasting Success